-DC.
-Customer-Facing Activity Measurements
+C. Customer-Facing Activity Measurements

-15. Inventory Risk Turnover
+5. Inventory Turnover

-Description: For purposes of this appendix, Inventory Risk-Turnover is a ratio that measures the amount turnover of risk associated with a trading unit's desk's inventory, asmeasured by Risk Factor Sensitivities, that is turned over by the trading unit over a specific period of time.
-For each Risk Factor Sensitivity, the The numerator of the Inventory Risk Turnover ratio generally should be the absolute value of the Risk Factor Sensitivity associated with each transactionall transactions over the calculation reporting period.
-The denominator of the Inventory Risk Turnover ratio generally should be the value of each Risk Factor Sensitivity for all of the trading unit's holdings desk's inventory at the beginning of the calculation reporting period.
+Description: For purposes of this appendix, Inventory Turnover is a ratio that measures the turnover of a trading desk's inventory.
+The numerator of the ratio is the absolute value of all transactions over the reporting period.
+The denominator of the ratio is the value of the trading desk's inventory at the beginning of the reporting period.

-General Calculation Guidance: As a general matter, a trading unit should measure and report the Inventory Risk Turnover ratio for each of the Risk Factor Sensitivities ealculated and furnished for that trading unit.
-For purposes of this appendix, for derivatives, other than options and interest rate derivatives, value means gross notional value, for options, value means delta adjusted notional value, and for interest rate derivatives, value means 10-year bond equivalent value.
+General Calculation Guidance: For purposes of this appendix, for derivatives, other than options and interest rate derivatives, value means gross notional value, for options, value means delta adjusted notional value, and for interest rate derivatives, value means 10-year bond equivalent value.